jindia-singh/Employee-MGMT-Service/README.md

 ## Resources

+NodeJS : Refer to https://nodejs.org/en/docs/guides/getting-started-guide/ to understand the concepts of NodeJS

 Express: Refer to http://expressjs.com/en/starter/installing.html to understand the concepts of Express

-NodeJS : Refer to https://nodejs.org/en/docs/guides/getting-started-guide/ to understand the concepts of NodeJS

-MongoDB: Refer to https://www.mongodb.com/cloud/atlas to understand how to use material UI.
+MongoDB: Refer to https://www.mongodb.com/cloud/atlas to understand how to use MongoDB.